 6.01.5.4.1 Analytic continuation

 From (6.1.23) it follows straightforwardly that analytic (upward or downward) continuation involves convolving with a filter whose frequency response is eHk, i.e. multiplying by eHk in the wave number domain, where k2=u2+v2 is the square of the wave number, and H is the continuation height or depth (also measured positive downwards). eHk is sometimes referred to as the analytic continuation operator.
 Thus downward continuation is an amplifying and roughening operation (conversely for upward continuation).
 This is analogous to the spherical case where the amplification factor is , where here n is spherical harmonic degree. a is the reference radius of the spherical harmonic expansion, and r the analytic continuation radius.
-Examples of the uses of analytic continuation are to suppress or enhance short wavelength features, reduce data collected at a variety of altitudes (e.g. different flying heights for airborne surveys) to constant height, either above terrain or relative to mean sea level, compare ground and airborne observations, and estimate depth to sources (see section 6.01.5.5).
+Examples of the uses of analytic continuation are to suppress or enhance short wavelength features, reduce data collected at a variety of altitudes (e.g. different flying heights for airborne surveys) to constant height, either above terrain or relative to mean sea level, compare ground and airborne observations, and estimate depth to sources (e.g. sections 6.01.5.4.6- 6.01.5.4.8 and 6.01.5.5.2).

 6.01.5.4.2 Reduction to the pole